-Over the weekend I put up 2 pumpkins.
+Over the weekend I put up two pumpkins.
 Feels good to have pumpkin on hand when we want to make pumpkin rolls or pumpkin pies this winter.
-Granny makes the best ever pumpkin pie-I don't think I've ever shared her recipe with you-but I must.
+Granny makes the best ever pumpkin pie.

-Once I scooped all the seeds from the pumpkins-I let Chatter have the job of washing the gunk off of them.
+Once I scooped all the seeds from the pumpkins I let Chatter have the job of washing the gunk off of them.
 Afterwards, she spread the seeds on a paper lined cookie sheet and let them dry over night.
-From 2 small pumpkins we got just under 1 1/2 cups of seeds.
+From two small pumpkins we got just under a cup and a half of seeds.

-The next day, we melted 2 teaspoons of butter in a bowl-added the seeds and a pinch or 2 of salt and stirred the mixture well.
+The next day, we melted two teaspoons of butter in a bowl, added the seeds and a pinch or two of salt and stirred the mixture well.

 Once the seeds were spread out on a cookie sheet we baked them at 300 degrees for 20 minutes till they were just beginning to turn brown around the edges.